tangophi/MPU6050_ESP8266_MQTT/README.md

 The circuit can be powered either by a cell phone charger (5V) or a power bank.

 ## Arduino Sketch
+The Arduino sketch to upload to the nodeMCU module is available in the MPU6050_DMP6_ESP8266_MQTT folder.

+### Pre-requisites:
+1. Arduino is needed to program the nodeMCU module.
+Download and install Arduino from https://www.arduino.cc/
+2. ESP8266 support must be configured in the Arduino environment.
+For steps to configure ESP8266, follow this link: https://github.com/esp8266/Arduino
+3. MPU6050 library must be installed in the Arduino.
+To install the library, in Arduino, goto Sketch->Include library->Library Manager.
+In Library manager, search for "MPU6050" and the install library made by Jeff Rowberg.

 ## MQTT broker